-After installing drywall, it is important to determine the desired level of finish, taking into consideration both budget and personal preference.
-Typically, skim coating is considered a level five finish in the process of drywall finishing, which involves applying a thin layer of joint compound.
-Skim coating effectively hides any flaws and results in a sleek, even surface that is suitable for texturing or painting.
+Once you install drywall, you should decide the level of finish you want, depending on your budget and preference.
+Skim coating is usually level five of drywall finishing, and it involves applying a thin layer of joint compound.
+Skim coat conceals imperfections and creates a smooth, uniform surface ready for texturing or painting.

 The average cost to skim coat drywall is $0.98 per sq. ft. (materials and labor).
 The range is typically between $0.90 and $1.07 depending on the level of finish and number of coats.
 For a typical 500 square foot project, expect to pay about $492, ranging from $450 to $533.